nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Several UI parts makes use of a [`DarkTheme.css`](https://github.com/AY2021S1-CS2103-T16-2/tp/blob/master/src/main/resources/view/DarkTheme.css) file to set the design theme.
 This file is found in the `src/main/resources/view` folder.

+The `UI` component,

+* Executes user commands using the `Logic` component.
+* Listens for changes to `Model` data so that the UI can be updated with the modified data.

 ### Logic component

 ![Structure of the Logic Component](images/LogicClassDiagram.png)